tomasmichael995/mergeGames/README.md

 # MergeGames

-A small application that parses the JSON data of external files and merging their content while removing every duplicate record found in them.
+A small application that parses the JSON data of given external files and merging their content while removing every duplicate record found in them.